 Along this journey, I experienced a kind of freedom I had never known was possible, and made a commitment to myself – not only would I never give up my freedom, but I would continue to help others find theirs too.

 My background is in policy and law, advocacy, and organizational development.
 For nearly two decades, I have worked as a social justice attorney in immigrants’ rights, women’s rights and civil rights.
 I studied race theory under jon powell in law school and have gone through and developed several race and equity trainings.
 I am also a writer, focused on non-fiction and poetry, and have been published on ebony.com as well as in online journals and blogs.

 My path has been centered on meditation and “engaged Buddhism,” a phrase describing the intersection of social justice and Buddhism.
 I practice in the tradition of Vietnamese Monk Thich Nhat Hanh.
-Along with connecting with my ancestral roots, plants, animals, and the Mother Earth, I have found healing through yoga.
+I have also found healing through connecting with my ancestral roots, Mayan spirituality, Catholicism, yoga, and the natural world of plants, animals, minerals, and the Mother Earth.
 I completed a donation-based yoga teacher training in 2016 and continue to offer donation-based yoga.